The David Saga, Episode 10 – Absalom’s Rebellion

 Evacuation of Jerusalem:

 David is wholly unprepared for the rebellion.
 Absalom has managed to keep his pending insurrection quiet.
 David does not have a great standing army that he can send to confront Absalom.
 Rather David only has his home guard with him.
-Once Absalom is declared in Judah he begins to march on Jerusalem.
+Once Absalom is anointed as king in Judah he begins to march on Jerusalem.
 David makes the decision to flee Jerusalem, not only because his position in Jerusalem is lightly defended, but also because he wants to truly protect his city.
 Should he stay and the city be sieged and captured, it may be destroyed, as would be the custom.
 However, by fleeing Jerusalem, the city is no longer part of the fight and most likely will be spared by Absalom.

 David escapes with his household.
 His personal guards – Cherethites, Pelethites, and Gittites – also escape with him.
 These men are most likely Philistine mercenaries who are in David’s employ.
 (Kings often used foreign mercenaries are their personal guards who would be unlikely, such as here, to be affected by local politics.)
 David inquires of their leader, Ittai the Gittite, why he would follow him since he was not an Israelite and was simply being paid for his services.
 Ittai answers with an oath of loyalty that “wherever the king is, there shall his servant be.”
 Although David’s charm may have worn off in Israel, his charisma is still strong with those closest to him.